Developer’s guide

 The validate function is intended to be called in the init method, before the actual Aligner or Caller is initialised.
 The contents of this method are left up to the author, however we suggest that people check for the things listed above.

 The purpose of validate is to check that the given parameters will create a valid Aligner or Caller.
-For example, in the guppy.py Caller plugin, we check the permissions of the provided Guppy socket.
-If these are insufficient, Guppy only errors out after a 10 minute timeout.
-However of this is caught in validate, everyone ends up being left a lot happier.
+For example, in the dorado.py Caller plugin, we check the permissions of the provided dorado socket.
+If these are insufficient, dorado only errors out after a 10 minute timeout.
+However if this is caught in validate, everyone ends up being left a lot happier.

 def validate(self) -> None: